lablup/backend.ai-docs-webui/docs/import_run/import_run.rst

 Import & Run notebooks and web based Git repositories
 =====================================================

-Backend.AI supports executing Jupyter notebook files and importing web based Git repositories such as GitHub and GitLab on the fly.
+GPU Platform supports executing Jupyter notebook files and importing web based Git repositories such as GitHub and GitLab on the fly.
 You don't need to create or download into your local storage and re-upload it.
 The only thing you have to do is input a valid URL you want to execute or import, and click the button on the right side.